It all began with piracy

 The result was that piracy became an important means of livelihood for many tribes of the region north of the river Rhine.

 The most well-known Germanic seafaring tribes of the first two centuries of the era are the Batavi, the Bructeri, the Canninefates, the Chauci, the Frisians and the Usipi.
 Except for the Batavians and the Canninefates, who lived respectively in the central river land and between the mouths of the rivers Rhine and Meuse, the other tribes lived outside (mostly north of) the limes.
-From here, outside Roman control, they could prepare their raids deep into Roman territory south of the Rhine, at both coasts of the English Channel and at the coast of Brittany.
+From here, outside Roman control, they could prepare their raids deep into Roman territory south of the river Rhine, at both coasts of the English Channel and the coast of Brittany.
 The coasts of their homeland were treacherous, thus offering protecting against Roman punitive expeditions.
-A coast that was (and is) shallow with strong tides and infested with gullies, inlets, islands, bays, sandbanks, total lack of points of reference and, of course, bad weather.
+A coast that was (and is) shallow with strong tides and infested with gullies, inlets, islands, bays, sandbanks, total lack of points of reference and bad weather.
 Many Roman fleets were defeated by these (lack of) elements.
-Also, approaching these coasts from the interior was extremely difficult, with all the peatlands, swamps, forests, lakes and rivers.
+Also, approaching these coast from the interior was extremely difficult, with all the peat lands, swamps, lakes and rivers.

 Of the Germanic tribes, the Chauci were the most notorious pirates.
-We know that the Chauci and the Frisians were not only neighbouring tribes but also that they shared the same saltmarsh-culture of living on raised settlement mounds (i.e. a terp or Warft) above the likely flood line.
+We know that the Chauci and the Frisians were not only neighboring tribes but also that they shared the same saltmarsh-culture of living on raised settlement mounds (i.e. a terp or Warft) above the likely flood line.
 A coastal zone stretching from current province Friesland in the Netherlands to the Ems in Germany.
 The Chauci may also have settled on islands in the estuary of the Rhine.
-Check out our blog post The shipwrecked people of the salt marshes to know how the Romans appreciated these tribes and their salt-marsh culture, and click this link to understand fully what these terpen or Warften were (including our manual how to make a terp yourself!).
+Check out our blog post The shipwrecked people of the salt marshes to know how the Romans appreciated these tribes and to understand fully what these terpen or Warften were.

 3 - Litus Saxonicum